longbody24/wills-bakeaway/README.md

 ## DESIGN

 ### Color Scheme
-* Have tried to keep the site relatively clean using only 3 colors the dark brown of the company Logo
+* Have tried to keep the site relatively clean using only 3 colors the dark brown of the company Logo, a dark grey for the text and then a soft white for backgrounds and buttons and a a font contrast color.

+I have run the site through [WaveWebAccessibility](https://wave.webaim.org/) and no contrast issues were picked up.

  <img src="assets/readme/site-colors.png"/>

-#340804 - Button Hover, Footer Background
-#f2f2f2 - Button Text & Background Color
-#3a3a3a - Font colour & Borders
+### Typography
+* The main body font i chose was 'Nunito' with a sans-serif fallback.
+* The secondary font used for buttons was 'Lato' a sans-serif fallback.

+### Images
+* Strong product images were chosen to really sell the product to the use.
+All images were optimised by running through [tinyPNG](https://tinypng.com/) to ensure site speed was not impacted.
+* FREE icons for the benefit bar were sourced from [FontAwesome](https://fontawesome.com/) to add a bit more clarity to each benefit.

+### Wireframes
+* All wireframes were produced using AdobeXD although close to the final design there were some tweak alongs the design process.